ryan-hill/course-in-a-box/modules/vector data/_posts/2004-01-01-simple-features.md

 ---

+The best way to introduce the `sf` package and working with simple features may be to dive in with some examples.

 #### Excercise 1: Exploring `sf`

 To begin, let's look at the methods (specific functions) that are available with `sf`.